 Very Few People Are In Quadrant B and I

 Business Owner (B): When you’re a large business owner, you have a system that works for you.
 You have people working for you as employees on the “left side“.
-The benefits of being a business owner is that your business makes the money, so you can enjoy the ultimate lifestyle of time, money, and location freedom.
+The benefits of being a business owner are that your business makes money so that you can enjoy the ultimate lifestyle of time, money, and location freedom.

-If your desire is to have financial success, you need to free yourself from quadrant E and S. You want to be on the other side with quadrant B and I.
+If your desire is to have financial success, you’ll need to free yourself from quadrant E and S. You want to be on the other side with quadrant B and I.

 It’s not easy because, in order to start a business, you must first have a large sum of money.
 Fortunately, the internet has allowed many people to start their own online business with very low upfront and upkeep cost.

-I started this website with a very low budget.
-As a matter of fact, it cost me on average $50.20 per month to get started.
-The cost was for my recommended platform which includes a keyword research tool, total of 50 websites including website hosting, weekly live classes, online entrepreneur certification courses, advanced affiliate training courses, classrooms, my own personal domain name, and more.
+I started this website with a very tight budget.
+As a matter of fact, it cost me on average $50.20 per month when I first started.
+The cost was for my recommended platform (Wealthy Affiliate) which includes a keyword research tool, a total of 10 websites including website hosting, weekly live classes, online entrepreneur certification courses, advanced affiliate training courses, classrooms, my own personal domain name, and more.

-For the most part, the things I recommend are free, but they do carry premium services that require money.
+For the most part, the things I recommend are free, but Wealthy Affiliate does carry premium services that require money.
 As I stated previously, it costs me around $50.20 per month to get to where I am today.
 It’s much less than your average business model and it requires very few financial sacrifices to get it.

 I’ve personally reduced my cable television bill to cover the cost of website hosting since I don’t really watch television anymore.
 Fortunately, through my consistency and dedication, the earnings on my website cover my online business expenses plus more.

 Will you be able to get-rich-quick?
 Unfortunately not and I’m sorry because it’s probably not what you want to hear.
 However, any real business requires time and consistency to grow and to become profitable.